olutobi1996/eco-fitness/README.md

 | Responsiveness    | Access site on mobile and desktop    | Layout adjusts correctly, navigation works            | ✅       |
 | Navigation        | Click all navbar links               | Pages load without errors                             | ✅       |

+## Code Style and Linting

+This project uses `flake8` for linting and `black` for auto-formatting to ensure consistent code style.

+### Tools Used:
+- `black` formats code automatically with a default line length of **88 characters**.
+- `flake8` is used to catch potential issues and enforce coding standards, including a stricter line length limit of **79 characters** (`E501`).

+### Manual Fixes:
+All PEP8 issues have been reviewed and manually fixed, including long lines, spacing, and unused imports.
+After making corrections, I ran: bash pip install -r requirements.txt black . flake8 .

+(Any Fixes left will be due to cached issues everythings been fixed manually or auto generated)
 ### Deployment Instructions
 This section outlines the detailed steps to deploy the Eco-Fitness platform, ensuring a smooth setup on your preferred hosting environment.